OUR GLOBAL PRESENCE

 Source: Statistics Canada & US Census Bureau

-As the table demonstrates, the UAE is a significantly larger export market for Canada than most of the other listed countries where these Open Skies agreements exist, with the exception of South Korea, Switzerland, and Brazil.
-This further highlights the potential of additional Emirates flights to Canada to to boost trade significantly.
+As the table demonstrates, the UAE is a significantly larger export market for Canada than most of the other listed countries where these ‘open skies’ agreements exist, with the exception of South Korea, Switzerland and Brazil.
+This further highlights the potential to significantly boost trade if Emirates flights to Canada were increased.

 Canada’s tourism industry is suffering, with inbound traffic from traditional markets showing substantial decreases.
 According to Destination Canada, the country welcomed an estimated 19.97 million international overnight visitors in 2016, still short of the record 20.06 million arrivals in 2002.
 Provincial governments and tourism operators are desperately seeking to open new source markets, including the UAE.

-UAE tourists are some of the most sought after in the world, spending on average CAD 10,000 per person, per week on vacation.
-The average vacation stay for an Emirati in the United States is one month, though many stay for up to eight weeks.
+UAE tourists are some of the most sought after in the world, spending on average CAD 10,000 per person, per week when on vacation.
+The average vacation stay for an Emirati in the USA is one month, though many will stay for up to eight weeks.